nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-outlook-connector.md

 ![]({{file name='ContextMenuDocument.png'}} ?w=250)

-- **Open: Downloads the document and opens it with the standard application (same as double click).
+- **Open**: Downloads the document and opens it with the standard application (same as double click).
 - **Open in browser**: Opens the document within the web application.
 This is giving your access to the full set of capabilities of your business application.
 - **Edit in Nuxeo Drive / Edit Online**: Depending on your configuration the document will be opened in the associated application for editing the document directly.</br>
     Please refer to the Nuxeo documentation pages for further information: